renato76/Technical-Assessment/README.md

 # My Approach

-* My first step to find just the balance amounts within the nested objects.
+* My first step was to find just the balance amounts within the nested objects.
 I used a map method and a loop to achieve this.

-* Next step I calculated the difference between adjacent balances and stored those in a seperate array.
+* Next step, I calculated the difference between adjacent balances and stored those in a seperate array.

 * Then I checked the new array to see if the values were the same or not.